Gap Year

 Working full or part time is one way to earn money for gap-year travel and other activities, and many jobs provide insurance and other benefits.
 Service programs might offer a stipend and pay for housing, education, and other costs, but participants often must learn to get by with less than they are accustomed to.
 Some businesses and consultants specialize in arranging gap years, but many of the programs require payment to cover participants’ expenses—which may include transportation, lodging, and food—that add to the cost of taking time off.

-Activities and goals.
+Activities.
 Although some people might view the gap year as an escape from a structured environment, the better organized a gap year is, the better the experience promises to be.
 Start getting organized by determining the types of activities to be pursued and the overall goals for the time off.

 For example, a recent college graduate might work with a volunteer teaching organization to test his skills, and consider his potential, as a teacher.
 Or a high school graduate might travel and work in restaurants, taking a break from her schooling to get hands-on experience useful for deciding whether to study hospitality management in college.